aarodrigues/blockchain_notary_solidity/README.md

 Ethereum smart contract to notarize a star using blockchain technology.

-## Considerations
+## Highlights

-The project was deployed on Rinkeby test network in the follow address: 0x2A7081f476CA958Bd0219a845654d9aE8e9d4a12
+Contract was deployed on Rinkeby Network.

+Token Name: ShiningStar
+Token Symbol: SST
+Rinkeby Contract Address: 0x2A7081f476CA958Bd0219a845654d9aE8e9d4a12

 ## Getting Started